-Migraine headaches can be debilitating and cause other symptoms in addition to the headache pain.
+A migraine headache can vary in intensity and often occurs with nausea and sensitivity to light and sound.
+Migraine headaches can be debilitating and cause other symptoms in addition to headache pain.
 A severe migraine attack can last for hours or days, and the pain can interfere with everyday activities.
-Our primary care doctors in Manhattan design the best migraine treatment plan aimed at preventing the symptoms and reducing the likelihood of future attacks.
-Our trusted Manhattan primary care providers and best internal medicine doctors are among the top migraine treatment specialists in New York.
+Your physician of general healthcare in Midtown. should evaluate all of your symptoms.
+Our primary care doctors in Manhattan design the best migraine treatment plan to prevent the symptoms and reduce the likelihood of future attacks.
+Our trusted Manhattan primary care providers and best internal medicine doctors are excellent migraine treatment specialists in New York.

 What are the Symptoms of a Migraine Headache?

 People may begin having migraines during childhood or adolescence or early adulthood.
-There are four stages to a migraine, and which include prodromal, aura, attack, and post prodromal.
+There are four stages to a migraine: prodromal, aura, attack, and post prodromal.
 Not everyone will experience all stages.

-- Prodromal, where signs develop one or two days before a migraine and which can include mood changes, having food cravings, feeling constipated, noticing you are thirsty and need to urinate more frequently.
+- Prodromal, where signs develop one or two days before a migraine and can include mood changes, food cravings, feeling constipated, noticing you are thirsty, and needing to urinate more frequently.